Environment | Value natural resources

 Used tire recycling facility (Japan)

 Bridgestone Tire Solution Japan (BTSJ) operates the Bridgestone Tire Recycle Center Osaka.
 The center combines the ability to manufacture retreaded tires and repurpose used tires in a single location.
 The center also facilitates the collection, reuse and repurposing of tires from Osaka Prefecture and parts of Kyoto, Hyogo, Shiga and Wakayama Prefectures.
-The Group is maintaining its commitment to achieving sustainable used tires management.
+The Group is maintaining its commitment to achieving sustainable used tire management.

 Giant Rubber Water Tanks (Americas)

 Bridgestone Americas’ Aiken Off Road Radial Plant has been recycling used off-road radial tires by converting them into giant watering troughs called Giant Rubber Water Tanks for cattle and other livestock.
-Approximately 151 tires were repurposed in 2022.
+Approximately 183 tires were repurposed in 2023.

 B-Happy Eco-Parks program (Costa Rica)